NoahBeto/mobile-bat-counter/README.md

 Only count measurements are transmitted, significantly reducing bandwidth requirements compared to transferring raw thermal video recordings.

-The plugin container was successfully tested using Podman with direct NVIDIA GPU access.
+The plugin container was successfully tested using Podman with direct NVIDIA GPU access, validating the complete edge inference pipeline including GPU acceleration, YOLOv11 detection, ROI filtering, SORT tracking, and bat count generation.

+For production Sage deployments, the plugin should be launched through `pluginctl run`.
+This provides the Sage runtime environment required by PyWaggle to communicate with the local Sage message broker and forward measurements to the Sage cloud platform.

-The intended Kubernetes deployment workflow through `pluginctl` could not be fully validated because the NVIDIA Kubernetes Device Plugin was not active on the test node.
+The Kubernetes GPU scheduling workflow through `pluginctl` could not be fully validated because the NVIDIA Kubernetes Device Plugin was not active on the test node.
 Additional details are provided in the Kubernetes GPU Scheduling section.

 ---